- Acts against: HIV-1; unintended pregnancy

 Who is IPM currently partnering with to develop and test the ring?

-- ARV license: Janssen Sciences Ireland UC for dapivirine
+- ARV license: Janssen Sciences Ireland Unlimited Company for dapivirine

 Where can I learn more about multipurpose rings?